ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

   current across the device.
-While the JSC of the tandem device is smaller than the currents of the optimized individual subcells, a high VOC of 2.63 V in the tandem device results in a significantly higher PCE of 30.85% compared to that of individual subcells.   \ The optimal thickness of the subcells found was 1.6 μm and 983 nm.
+While the JSC of the tandem device is smaller than the currents of the optimized individual subcells, a high VOC of 2.63 V in the tandem device results in a significantly higher PCE of 30.85% compared to that of individual subcells. <br>
+  The optimal thickness of the subcells found was 1.6 μm and 983 nm.
   The calculated PCE for those thicknesses will be higher than experi­ mental values, given that the calculations consider only the dominant